allyhume/SBMLDataTools/README.md

 ```

 If your CSV data is not separated by comma but instead by another character then this can be
 specified using the `-csvSeparator` option.
-For example, if the '|' is used the command line
+For example, if  `|` is used as the separator then the command line
 would be:

 ```